Bee-balms — Wild bergamot (Monarda fistulosa) Seeds

 Seeds per packet: 50-100

-"B" seeds need a winter or cold period to germinate.
-Sow these seeds outdoors in pots from November through February.
+These seeds do not need a winter or cold period to germinate.
+Sow in pots November through April.
 A great species for beginner seed-sowers.